PARISH CEMETERY • HOLY TRINITY ORTHODOX CHURCH

 IX.
 AMENDMENTS

 1. These Cemetery By-Laws may be altered or amended by a two-thirds (2/3) majority vote of the voting members of the Parish in attendance at an Annual Parish Meeting at which a legal quorum is present or a Special Meeting convened for that purpose at which a quorum is present, provided that written notice is given to the membership specifying the proposed addition, change or amendment.
-Such written notice shall be mailed to voting members of the Parish no later than fifteen (15) days before the date of the Parish Meeting at which the proposed changes, additions or alterations are to be discussed.
+Such written notice shall be distributed to voting members of the Parish no later than fifteen (15) days before the date of the Parish Meeting at which the proposed changes, additions or alterations are to be discussed.
 All amendments, changes or additions so proposed shall not take effect unless approved by the Diocesan Authority.

 X. EFFECTIVE DATE